• Skip to main content

 Matcha White Chocolate Cookies

-These matcha white chocolate cookies contain green tea powder, which creates a vibrantly hued green sugar cookie dough packed full of white chocolate chunks.
-They boast a crispy outside and a chewy interior studded with pockets of melted white chocolate.
+These matcha white chocolate cookies feature green tea powder, which creates striking not-too-sweet green cookies with a crispy outside and a chewy interior.
 The earthy, grassy, slightly bitter flavor of matcha is perfectly balanced by the creamy sweetness of white chocolate.

-Vibrant green cookies with white chocolate chunks on a vintage metal cooling rack on a piece of white parchment paper.
+Matcha cookies on a metal wire cooling rack and white parchment paper.

-I acknowledge that matcha is not a common pantry ingredient for most, unless perhaps you've given up coffee or black tea and have made matcha a part of your daily routine.
-I'm still firmly in the coffee drinking camp, but lately I've been exploring matcha in baking.
+Matcha, a finely powdered Japanese green tea, may not be a common pantry ingredient, unless perhaps you've given up coffee or black tea and have made drinking matcha or matcha lattes a part of your daily routine.
+While I'm still firmly in the coffee camp (proof: these bold chocolate coffee mascarpone sandwich cookies), I've been exploring matcha in baking.

-These matcha white chocolate cookies are the most recent result of those experiments.
+These soft matcha white chocolate chip cookies are the result of those experiments.
 The dough is a simple sugar cookie recipe, turned vibrant green with the addition of matcha powder to the dry ingredients.
 Coarsely chopped chunks of my favorite block of white chocolate are nestled throughout the dough, transforming into creamy melted pools when baked.

-This is a simple matcha cookie recipe that shows off the bright, grassy color and earthy, slightly bitter flavor of matcha green tea powder.
+This is an easy, chewy matcha cookie recipe that shows off the bright, grassy color and earthy, slightly bitter flavor of matcha green tea powder.
 It's a unique and delicious taste that pairs well with the sweetness of the cookie dough and the milky taste of rich white chocolate.

 Jump to: